 |• Try removing and rotating the propeller 180 degrees.

 |• Use separate batteries for your trolling motor and fishfinder.

 With an i-Pilot trolling motor, you can steer, control speed, lock onto fishing spots, and more just by pressing a button on the remote from anywhere on your boat or even from a distance.

-Unfortunately, sometimes the remote doesn’t work consistently, it can go blank and stop the motor without a warning.
+Unfortunately, sometimes the remote doesn’t work consistently.
+It can go blank and stop the motor without warning.

 The fix could be as easy as changing the battery in your remote, although sometimes you need to replace the remote or even the head unit.